evilcloud/cypherbooks/README.md

 Graph constructs (cypher / GQL / SPARQL / JSON) of books' nouns, events and relations node-by-node, edge-by-edge.

+## UPDATE:

+despite the prominent presence of the term `cypher` in the project name, I am experimenting with other formats, that may be better for storing and parsing graphs, and what's really important, easier for data entry.
+Currently I am experimenting with YAML.
+The format gets a lot of hate in the dev community, which I feel is often unjustified.
+The major advantage is the ease of parsing -- a lot of data is lost when parsing cypher with Python.
+Not here.
+Let's see how that goes.

 ## Utilities

 This repo also contains some small utilities, that help to automate data entry and handling.
 These can be found in the [utilities folder](https://github.com/evilcloud/cypherbooks/tree/master/utils)